KxSystems/docs/docs/cloud/gcpm/architecture.md

 Software is often built by disparate teams, who may individually have remit over a particular component, and package that component for consumption by others.
 QPacker will store all artifacts for a project in a QPK file.
 While this file is intended for binary dependencies, it is also designed to be portable across environments.

-QPacker can interface with Hashicorp Packer to generate virtual-machine (VM) images for GCP.
+QPacker can interface with Hashicorp Packer to generate virtual-machine (VM) images for Google Cloud.
 These VM images can then be used as templates for a VM instance running in the cloud.
 When a cloud target is passed to QPacker (`qp build -gcp`), an image is generated for each application defined in the top-level `qp.json` file.
 The QPK file resulting from each application is installed into the image and integrated with `systemd` to allow the `startq.sh` launch script to start the application on boot.

 ## Google Cloud Functions